-As the 2007-08 financial crash showed, the malfunctioning of the financial system may have protracted and deep consequences.
-Students will have a thorough understanding of ESG Finance (Environmental, Social and Governance) and how this market trend can alleviate our global problems and help us to deal with the upcoming crises.
+As the 2007-08 financial crash showed, the malfunctioning of the financial system can have prolonged and profound consequences.
+Students will gain a thorough understanding of ESG Finance (Environmental, Social, and Governance) and how this market trend can address global challenges and help manage future crises.

-Last 10 years, has witnessed a burgeoning global awareness regarding the imperative to address the environmental, social, and governance (ESG) challenges that our world confronts.
+Last decade has witnessed a burgeoning global awareness of the imperative to address the environmental, social, and governance (ESG) challenges our world faces.
 Within this context, sustainable finance has emerged as a fundamental financial and ethical mandate.
 Furthermore, the development of Fintech, financial technology companies, has played a substantial role in expediting and facilitating the transition to a more sustainable financial ecosystem.
 This financial rationale will underscore why sustainable finance is paramount in the 21st century and elucidate how Fintech contributes to this paradigm shift.